phylotastic/phylotastic/design/game_ideas.md

 # ideas for game-ifying phylogeny

+## using trait information

+Being able to supply the user with hints based on trait data would be useful for various kinds of games.
+Broad sources of trait information include
+* mammal phenomics data set
+* phenoscape project fish traits
+* leaf economics spectrum dataset
+* EOL ranges, images, sizes, habitats, but I suspect most of these are not good for phylogeny
+* genomic characters such as rDNA sequences

+In the branch placement game, suppose that user sees fox and moose, and wants to place giraffe.
+One form of clue would be to go to a trait matrix, pull out all the traits for which (1) there is a value for all 3 species, and (2) the values are not all the same, then display those to the user as a pop-up chart.

+This would be easy to do with molecular data using an rDNA alignment.

 ## Build tree with progressive branch placement

 This game builds and tests knowledge of phylogenetic relationships for species.
 The player is challenged to build a tree in stepwise fashion by placing a new (randomly drawn) species card onto the correct branch.
 The species cards have pictures and perhaps some data harvested from EOL.